Bayesian equilibria of axisymmetric plasmas: The model

-where $R_i$ and $Z_i$ the $R$ and $Z$ position of the $i^\mathrm{th}$ spatial channel and $\theta_\mathrm{TS}$ is the angle of the laser path.
-If the position shift $S_\mathrm{TS}$ is positive, the shifted positions will be closer to the first wall than the original positions.
-The range of $S_\mathrm{TS}$ is set not to allow any shifted position to be beyond the first wall.
+where $\theta_\mathrm{TS}$ is the angle of the laser path.
+If $S_\mathrm{TS}$ is positive, the shift would be outward (closer to the first wall), otherwise inward.
+We only allow $S_\mathrm{TS}$ to be all the shifted spatial positions inside the first wall.
 The amplitude of the Thomson scattering spectrum can be written as: